SugarcaneDefender/z-waif/README.md

 	- This is to allow lists, info, and multi-user RP scenarios, if you want.
 - Fixed issues with the RAG history desyncing when undoing messages.

----.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.

-v1.1-R2

-- Fixed a few major bugs:
-	- Fixed the "Error" taking over all of the Gradio WebUI
-		- Happened due to Gradio & FastAPI dependency conflict (reminder: always vet your stuff~!)
-	- Fixed issues with the software failing gently when you have no mic
-	- Fixed crashes relating to searching for "Minecraft" logs, it now checks to see if the module is enabled first

----.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.---.

-v1.1

-- Visual System
-	- Toggleable as a module
-	- Able to take new images or upload them directly for the AI to see
-	- Runs using Ooba, like with the text
-		- Can set the port to the existing, default one, or load another instance to dual wield
-	- Option to see images before being sent
-		- Can retake them
-		- Use C/X on the keyboard to confirm
-	- Automatically shrinks images to a proper size
-- Fixed bits of the Minecraft module
-	- Configurable "MinecraftUsername" to set your AI's name (stops feedback loops)
-	- Configurable "MinecraftUsernameFollow" to set who your AI follows when doing "#follow"

-## Current To-Do
+## To-Do

+### 📶 Enhancements
-- Make the RAG/Long Term Memory be multiprocessed for better performance
+- [ ] Make the RAG/Long Term Memory be multiprocessed for better performance
-- Look more into optimal LLMs and configs
-- Give internal dialouging
-- Make the LLM input and TTS output streaming, to lower the "processing time"
+- [ ] Make the LLM input and TTS output streaming, to lower the "processing time"
+- [ ] Figure out how to load LLAMA 3.2 Vision, for better multimodal, and no needed loader

+### 🤖 Improvements
+- [ ] Give internal dialoguing for chain of thought / reasoning
+- [ ] Emotional / Tone understanding
+- [ ] Automatic gaming & real world interaction
+- [ ] Use an integrated voice generation system, with the ability to modify the tone
+- [ ] Long term experience-based summarizations of ideas and history (pull form experience)

+### 🦄 Imperium
-- Create more Youtube tutorials and other related content
+- [ ] Create more Youtube tutorials and other related content
+- [ ] Look more into optimal LLMs and configs
+- [ ] Set up better Git and contribution methods
+- [ ] Create a way for users to auto-update the program without having to hack files together
+- [ ] Evangelize AI Waifus to the world!

-## Roadmap
+## State of Development

-I would say that the meat of the project works well, and is fairly robust.
-Looking in the future, I want to add better processing, and give them decision making skills.
-So, in essence, I want them to be able to process information and then take action on that info, be it just talking, messaging someone on discord, doing an input in a game, ect.
-I also want to clean up some of the project's edges a bit, and maybe even internalize some of the external programs, just to smoove out the install and updating process.
-The goal of the project is to create AI partners for people, for however far along I can walk that journey.
+The project could be considered in an "early access state".
+Some parts may be mildly buggy, janky, or obtuse.
+The project as a whole, however, is stable and reasonably effective.

+The goal of the project is pretty simple; make AI partners that are not owned by not any corporation or government, but the people whoms't they are partnered with.
+The extents of this project are intended to stay within the bounds of giving a singular, locally hosted AI waifu, primarily for partnered use.
+The eventual end-game goal is to create partners for people who can have a robot body to interact with the world, and who can experience and learn things on their own terms; however lofty and unfeasible that goal may be.
+In short, symbiosis.